Happy National Veterinary Technician Week. Thank you to all the wonderful vet techs out there!

 You come home exhausted every day, but you wouldn’t change your job for the world.

-Even though you sometimes are covered in mystery liquids and all your clothes are basically lined with miscellaneous cat and or dog hair, you love what you do.
+Even though you sometimes are covered in mystery liquids and all your clothes are basically lined with miscellaneous cat and dog hair, you love what you do.
 Every day you help heal animals and sometimes save their lives, providing a positive change in their and their owners’ lives.
-And it never, ever gets old.
+And it never ever gets old.